 - When installing a set of parking sensors, make sure they are evenly spaced at about 12 to 16 inches between sensors and 22 inches from the ground.

 - If you have a large car, consider using a wireless system.
 Otherwise, you may need to use a long cable so it properly reaches the display.

 A parking sensor is a gadget installed on the car’s rear bumper to detect proximity to obstacles.
 It helps the driver park more safely and comfortably.

 Q: Can parking sensors be added to any car?

 Yes.
 It is possible to add a parking sensor to many vehicles.
 Some come with a special hole drilled on their bumpers for a precise parking sensor fit.

 While this is a consideration when buying a parking sensor, many sensors that use soundwaves do not detect small objects such as curbs.

 Q: How do rear parking sensors work?

 If you want a superior quality parking sensor, we recommend the EKYLIN Parking Sensors With Eight Sensors.
 It has eight sensors, an LED display, and a beep sound warning that ensures safe parking.
-However, there is also the cheaper EKYLIN Parking Sensor With Four Sensors, which works the same but has four sensors.
+For a cheaper product that is easy to install, consider the SINOVCLE Car LED Parking Sensor Kit.